Max Hemmings: College

 In 2015, Hemmings joined Georgia State University's men's soccer team who compete in the NCAA Division 1 Sunbelt Conference.
 Hemmings started in 71 out of 74 games for the Panthers receiving multiple honors, including First Team All-Conference and All-Tournament Team when Georgia State won both the conference regular season and tournament in 2018.
 Captaining the side in his final year, Hemmings was the talisman for the Panthers.
 Hemmings finished his Georgia State career with 19 goals and 10 assists from center midfield.

 Max Hemmings was part of a select few players across the country to be in the January 2019 MLS Super Draft List.

 Professional

 Max Hemmings signed his first professional contract in April 2019 with USL League One side Greenville Triumph.

 On 20 February 2022, Hemmings signed for League of Ireland First Division side Galway United ahead of their upcoming 2022 season.

+Having featured seven times for the club at the end of the previous season, Hemmings agreed to remain at National League South club Weymouth for the 2023–24 season.

+In June 2025, Hemmings joined Southern League Premier Division South side Swindon Supermarine, reuniting with manager Bobby Wilkinson who had previously signed the midfielder at both Weymouth and Hemel Hempstead Town.